 Sony designed the FS7 II to the same exacting standards as the FS7 for real-world shooting.
 The frame is magnesium, for high rigidity and light weight.
 Buttons, dials and other parts are sealed to prevent dust and water spray from entering.
 Cooling is an urgent requirement in a high-speed 4K camera.
 That’s why Sony engineers developed special heat pipes that whisk heat away from the electronics and into a remote heat sink.
 An air duct cools the heat sink while isolating the electrical components from exposure to dust and water spray.

 Requires that all ports and covers are firmly closed.
 Dustproof certifies to IEC 60529 IPX5 standard.

 The FS7 II takes advantage of Sony’s flexible Multi-Interface (MI) Shoe, which provides power, signal connections and coordinated on/off switching to compatible Sony accessories.
 For example, you can connect and control Sony wireless microphone systems such as the UWP-D11 or UWP-D12 or attach the HVL-LBPC light*.

-The FS7 II supports four-channel audio input and, in applications such as interview, this function enables the simultaneous use of an external microphone for recording ambient sounds, the built-in microphone for voice memos by the operator, and two optional UWP Series wireless microphones for voice of interviewer and interviewee.
+The FS7 II supports four-channel audio input and, in applications such as interview, this function enables the simultaneous use of an external microphone for recording ambient sounds, the built-in microphone for voice memos by the operator, and two optional UWP Series wireless microphones for the voice of interviewer and interviewee.
 In addition, using an optional XLR adapter, XLR-K2M or XLR-K1M – with two extra XLR inputs – even more devices can be connected.
-And with FS7 II, the control cover now folds down flat to lessen risk of accidental damage.
+And with the FS7 II, the control cover now folds down flat to lessen risk of accidental damage.